paypal/PayPal-iOS-SDK/docs/single_payment.md

     }
     ```

-5. Create a `PayPalPayment` with an amount, a currency code, short description, and intent (Authorization vs Sale):
+5. Create a `PayPalPayment` with an amount, a currency code, short description, and intent (immediate sale vs. authorization/capture):

     ```obj-c
     // SomeViewController.m